tmhglnd/drumcode/docs/reference.md

 ### `dc.calibrate`

-Automatically rescale the incoming values to an output range based on the highest and lowest values received.
-This range auto-adapts when higher or lower numbers are received.
+Rescale the incoming values to an output range based on the highest and lowest values received.
+This range auto-adapts when the calibration is turned on in the right inlet.
+Higher or lower numbers are received and measured.
 The output range is 0-1 by default but can be adjust with arguments.
-The output-range is also clipped between the lowest and highest value of the set range

 inlets:
 1. (number) incoming value to automatically rescale